Summer School – Jan 2019 – Collegium

 An introduction to the role that music plays in the Anglican tradition of Evensong; a service consisting of 30 minutes of choral singing that concludes with a small number of spoken prayers.

-The PCI Choir and Consorts will perform a selection of Opera, Jazz, Broadway and Contemporary choral works in the stunning surroundings of St George’s College Dining Hall.
-A drinks reception will follow the performance.
-Ticket details to be provided soon.
+The PCI Choir and Consorts will perform a selection of Jazz, Broadway and Contemporary choral works in the stunning surroundings of St George’s College Dining Hall, which will be converted into a cafe style venue.
+Drinks and nibbles will be available throughout the performance.
+Tickets can be purchased either at the door or here.

 An evening Catholic Mass which will feature Gregorian Chant, A Capella motets and other sacred choral music.